seshmamuddana/RouteMind/README.md

 Created route-level features such as Total Stops, Total Distance, Average Stop Distance, and Vehicle Capacity.
 Derived optimization metrics including Dropoff Ratio, Distance per Stop, Capacity Utilization, and Stops per Kilometer.
 Generated the final feature-engineered dataset.

+Step 5: Model Training

+A Machine Learning model was trained to predict the Route Score using the engineered route features.
+The trained model will assist in evaluating route quality and support intelligent route optimization.

+Tasks Performed
+Loaded the feature-engineered dataset (route_features.csv).
+Encoded the target variable (RouteScore) using Label Encoding.
+Selected relevant route features for training.
+Split the dataset into training and testing sets (80:20).
+Trained a Random Forest Classifier.
+Evaluated the model using Accuracy Score and Classification Report.
+Saved the trained model and label encoder for future predictions.
+Model Used : Random Forest Classifier